peteroupc/peteroupc.github.io/uniformsum.md

 Using the uniform sum sampler for an arbitrary _n_ requires finding the Bernstein control points for each of the _n_ pieces of the uniform sum PDF.
 This can be found, for example, with the Python code below, which uses the SymPy computer algebra library.
 In the code:

-- `unifsum(x,n,v)` calculates the PDF of the sum of `n` uniform random numbers when the variable `x` is shifted by `v` units.
+- `unifsum(x,n,v)` calculates the PDF of the sum of `n` uniform random variates when the variable `x` is shifted by `v` units.
-- `find_control_points` returns the control points for each piece of the PDF for the sum of `n` uniform random numbers, starting with piece 0.
+- `find_control_points` returns the control points for each piece of the PDF for the sum of `n` uniform random variates, starting with piece 0.
 - `find_areas` returns the relative areas for each piece of that PDF.
 This can be useful to implement a variant of the sampler above, as detailed later in this section.

 ```
 def unifsum(x,n,v):
     # Builds up the PDF at x (with offset v)
-    # of the sum of n uniform random numbers
+    # of the sum of n uniform random variates
     ret=0
     x=x+v # v is an offset
     for k in range(n+1):